camel-chased/editor-background/README.md

 # editor-background package

-Background image for atom.
+Background image / animation changer for atom editor.
 Theme independent, feature rich atom plugin for graphic customization.
+Change your mood by changing what you looking at most of the time.
+It really works!
+Choose your image or youtube video as background to enchance your feelings while working.
+If you are bored or lazy find something energizing.
+If you are to much "energized" find something calming like 'background nature loop' on youtube.

 Features:

 * custom background image
+* YouTube video fragment as background seamless loop animation
+* choose time-range of YT video
+* choose quality of YT video
 * custom overlay color on top of image
 * ability to specify background size
 * ability to adjust tree view opacity